torvalds/linux/Documentation/tools/rtla/rtla-timerlat.rst

 The *timerlat* tracer outputs information in two ways.
 It periodically prints the timer latency at the timer *IRQ* handler and the *Thread* handler.
-It also provides information for each noise via the **osnoise:** tracepoints.
+It also provides information for each analise via the **osanalise:** tracepoints.
 The **rtla timerlat top** mode displays a summary of the periodic output from the *timerlat* tracer.
 The **rtla hist hist** mode displays a histogram of each tracer event occurrence.
 For further details, please refer to the